 “Reading another man’s love letters is like eating Chinese food alone.”

 Carella decided to investigates the background of Sarah and Gerald Fletcher and discovered that both had secret lives that might explain why she ended up dead.
 This is the main story and there is only one subplot, though it is a significant one.
 Bert Kling, perpetually unlucky in love, has just been dumped by Cindy Forrest, his girlfriend since Eighty Million Eyes (six years and five novels ago); on the rebound he becomes interested in the eyewitnesses to the Fletcher crime.
 Although strangely cagey about her frequently absent boyfriend, the two go out on a few dates but when he tries to find out more about the mystery man, he nearly gets killed for his trouble.

 “The chances of getting out of here alive seemed exceedingly slim to Detective Bert Kling.”

 Kling ends up in hospital but eventually manages to track down the men who beat him up and discovers just why they did it.
 Meanwhile Carella puts Fletcher under 24-hour surveillance, having him followed everywhere he goes and even putting bugs in the man’s apartment and even in his chauffeur-driven car.
 He discovers that he has a mistress who now wants to become the new Mrs Fletcher.
-But is Gerald aware that he his conversations are being listened to – can what he says, even in private, really be trusted?
+But is Gerald aware that his conversations are being listened to – and can what he says, even in private, really be trusted?
 Ultimately this leads to a solution that is both logical, unexpected and psychologically penetrating.
 This is a book where perhaps the influence of Georges Simenon can be discerned with its strong emphasis on character and the lack of judgement over people’s actions.
 It also delivers a tragic conclusion in its final page that is shocking and very well judged.
 I included this book in my (still developing) list of Top 100 Mysteries and upon re-reading it see no reason to change that – it is without doubt one of the finest books in the 87th Precinct series (for the list of my previous reviews and a full listing of the 55 volumes, click here).